-We will find out when it is better to fly, which beach to choose, where there are beaches with white sand and where there are beaches with black sand, how to get from the airport, compare prices for car rentals.
-We live in Tenerife, so all the information from the locals.
+We will find out when it is better to fly, which beach to choose, where there are beaches with white sand and where there are beaches with black sand, how to get from the airport and compare prices for car rentals.
+We live in Tenerife, so all the information is from the locals.

 - Visit Anaga Rural Park, sunbathe naked on Benijo beach, or go hiking